 Table of Contents

-Because there’s no such thing as the “perfect office”.
+There’s no such thing as the “perfect office”.
 No more than there’s a perfect car, horse, house, or hairstyle for somebody – it’s more about what suits you best for your current circumstances.

 The purpose of this article is to share my own experiences with you, and show you that you can work from home with an awful lot less than you might think.
 Setting up an office from scratch isn’t rocket science as long as you focus on the things you absolutely have to get right from the start.